Holomorphic spheres and four-dimensional symplectic pairs: Moduli spaces of -holomorphic spheres

-We will use the automatic transversality result of Hofer, Lizan and Sikorav to deal with $J$-holomorphic maps $u \colon S^2 \to M$ whose image in contained in a leaf of either ${\mathcal F}_\omega$ or ${\mathcal F}_\eta$.
-The following theorem is a reformulation of \cite[Theorem~1]{HLS}. \begin{thm} Let $u \colon S^2 \to M$ be a $J$-holomorphic map for some almost complex structure $J$.
-If $u$ is an embedding and $u_*[S^2]=A$ with $A \cdot A \ge -1$, then $D_u$ is surjective. \end{thm} \begin{cor} A generic $J \in {\mathcal J}(\omega, \eta)$ is regular. \end{cor} \begin{proof} First we observe that a simple $J$-holomorphic maps $u \colon S^2 \to M$ with values in a leaf of either ${\mathcal F}_\eta$ or ${\mathcal F}_\omega$ satisfies automatic transversality.
+\begin{cor} A generic $J \in {\mathcal J}(\omega, \eta)$ is regular. \end{cor} \begin{proof} First we observe that a simple $J$-holomorphic maps $u \colon S^2 \to M$ with values in a leaf of either ${\mathcal F}_\eta$ or ${\mathcal F}_\omega$ satisfies automatic transversality.
 In fact, by Lemma~\ref{spheres in leaves} $u$ parametrises a leaf $F$ and by Reeb's stability theorem \ref{teorema del nonno} $F \cdot F =0$.
 Then Theorem~\ref{thm: automatic transversality} implies that $D_u$ is surjective.
 This together with Proposition \ref{regularity 1} implies that a generic almost complex structure in ${\mathcal J}_{\boldsymbol{\varepsilon}}$ is regular for $A$, for any $A \in H_2(M; \Z)$.
 Since genericity is preserved by countable intersections, it follows that a generic almost complex structure in ${\mathcal J}_{\boldsymbol{\varepsilon}}$ is regular.
 In particular this implies that the almost complex structure $J_0$ used to define ${\mathcal J}_{\boldsymbol{\varepsilon}}$ can be approximated by regular almost complex structures in the $C^{\infty}$ topology.
 Since $J_0$ was chosen arbitrarily, this proves that regular almost complex structures are dense in ${\mathcal J}(\omega, \eta)$.
-Finally, using an argument due to Taubes (and explained in detail in \cite[Section 4.4.2]{W}) we conclude that a generic almost complex structure in ${\mathcal J}(\omega, \eta)$ is generic. \end{proof}
+Finally, using an argument due to Taubes (and explained in detail in \cite[Section 4.4.2]{W2}) we conclude that a generic almost complex structure in ${\mathcal J}(\omega, \eta)$ is generic. \end{proof}